 Aukey Dash Cam Quality Test:

-The Z-Edge dash cam is known for providing excellent high quality footage at a budget cost.
-The compact thin structure of the dash cam mated with a 3 inch scratch resistant LCD display looks great and the unit itself is able to operate in both hot and cold temperatures.
+Another dash cam from the Z-Edge brand is the Z3 model, which is the predecessor of the Z3D.
+It has a compact thin structure of the dash cam, which is mated with a 3 inch scratch resistant LCD display that looks great and the unit itself is able to operate in both hot and cold temperatures.

 - 2K Ultra HD Video at a 2560 x 1080p (30FPS)